Kuan-Ru-Chiou/Labview-automatic-program/README.md

 This code is finished during my phd degree.

-The program automatic controll the HP-LCR-meter and Lake-Shore Model 340 temeperature controller
+The program automatic controll the HP-LCR-meter and Lake-Shore Model 340 temeperature controller.

+We use this program to measure the material dielectric constant from 300 K to 10 K for reasearch.